Complete magnet fishing guide for beginners.

 Much the same as canals, rivers have been used for hundreds of years for shipping, transportation and leisure.
 There will be plenty of things to find especially in High traffic areas.
 It is always worth a go magnet fishing in a river.
 Take extra care though as strong currents and very deep water can make it a little more hazardous.

-Lakes and ponds.
+Magnet fishing in Lakes and ponds.

 You will find that lakes and ponds do not provide as many finds as canals and rivers but they are still worth checking.
 Fishermen and other people participating in leisure activities are bound to have lost items in there.
 Plus many lazy people tend to dump stuff in ponds and lakes so there is a good chance of finding something.